Classical Verification of Quantum Computations: Overview

 Observe that the CPTP map applied to \eqref{eq:stateformatoverviewcross} to create $\sigma_0^C$ is efficiently computable except for the verifier's $X$ decoding operator.
 In \eqref{eq:crosstermuniformx}, there is a uniform $X$ operator acting on $\sigma_0^C$, effectively replacing the verifier's decoding operator.
 Let $\mathcal{S}'$ be the resulting efficiently computable CPTP map.
 It follows immediately that $\sigma_0^C - \sigma_1^C = \mathcal{S}'(\hat{\sigma}_0 - \hat{\sigma}_1)$.

-We now proceed to showing that an attacker $\mathcal{A}'$ who can distinguish between $\hat{\sigma}_0$ and $\hat{\sigma}_1$ can be used to violate Claim \ref{cl:informaladaptivehardcorecross}.
+We now proceed to showing that an attacker $\mathcal{A}'$ who can distinguish between $\hat{\sigma}_0$ and $\hat{\sigma}_1$ can be used to violate the hardcore bit property specified in Definition \ref{def:informaladaptivehardcorecross}.
 Since the state $\hat{\sigma}_r$ is the state $\ket{\phi_y}$ from \eqref{eq:stateformatoverviewcompind} with the operator $Z^r$ applied to the committed qubit, an attacker who can distinguish between $\hat{\sigma}_0$ and $\hat{\sigma}_1$ can distinguish whether or not a $Z$ operator is applied to the committed qubit of $\ket{\phi_y}$.
 The following equality (which holds up to a global phase) shows that a $Z$ operator on the preimage register is equivalent to a $Z$ operator on the committed qubit: